3 Easy Ways to Discover Your Own Family History

 A number of years ago (January 2017 to be exact), I was contacted and asked to be a guest speaker on a well-known radio station (I’m being vague for copywriting reasons).
 I don't know how they found me, but I think I may have posted some info on a Facebook group recommending a genealogy site or commenting about my own experiences.

 Anyway, that night I couldn't sleep.
 I was up all night trawling back through my old research.
 Trying to remember my dates and what documents I had discovered; I prepared a lengthy monologue...it may have even featured tales of my early childhood.
 I may have thrown in (what I thought was) a humorous anecdote or two.

 The big day arrived and I was placed on hold waiting to make my grandiose LIVE appearance.

 What I didn't realise was that showtime equated to about 30 seconds of talking.

 Anywho, here it is.
 I'm using my posh voice.
-It's the same voice my Mother uses when she answers the phone and doesn't know who it is as if expecting the Queen to ring, asking for her jerk chicken recipe.
+It's the same voice my Mother uses when she answers the phone and doesn't know who it is.
+As if expecting the Queen to ring, asking for a jerk chicken recipe.

 So, I hope this has been of help and if you have any other useful website tips, please contact me.
 I'd love to read about them.